zc16423/Im_mobility_project/README.md

-# “The Dynamics of (Im)mobility: A Sinusoidal Model of Home Presence in Mobility Rhythm” Analysis and Visualization
+# “Unequal rhythms of (im)mobility capture structural disparities in routine life” Analysis and Visualization

 ## Overview